decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     MTM_OPAQUE = 0
 }

+// Warning: (ae-missing-release-tag) "MeshCollider" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
-export const MeshCollider: ComponentDefinition<typeof MeshColliderSchema>;
+export const MeshCollider: MeshColliderComponentDefinitionExtended;

 // @public (undocumented)
 export type MeshColliderComponentDefinition = ComponentDefinition<ISchema<PBMeshCollider>, PBMeshCollider>;